NB-IT-Project/Bouncer/README.md

 # Bouncer

+Dies ist ein Passwort-Validator.
+Er überprüft, ob mehrere Bedingungen erfüllt sind, wie z.
+B. die Länge, das Vorhandensein von Großbuchstaben, Ziffern und Sonderzeichen sowie das Fehlen von Leerzeichen.
+Die Validierungslogik ist in der Klasse Bouncer implementiert, die das Interface PasswordValidator implementiert.
+Der PasswordValidatorTester wird verwendet, um die Funktionalität dieser Implementierung zu testen.

 This is a Password Validator.
-It checks if multiple conditions are met.
-For that it implements the PasswordValidatorTester
+It checks if multiple conditions are met, such as length, inclusion of uppercase letters, digits, and special characters, and absence of spaces.
+The validation logic is implemented in the Bouncer class, which adheres to the PasswordValidator interface.
+The PasswordValidatorTester is used to test the functionality of this implementation.

 ## Programm ausführen / Run The Program